 - 1.1.1 This Corporate Policy and Procedures document is based upon the requirements of the Regulation of Investigatory Powers Act 2000 and the Home Office's Codes of Practice on Covert Surveillance and Property Interference, Covert Human Intelligence Sources and Acquisition and Disclosure of Communications Data. - 1.1.2 The use of covert surveillance, covert human intelligence sources and the acquisition of service use or subscriber information in relation to communications data is sometimes necessary to ensure effective investigation and enforcement of the law.
 However, they should be used only rarely and in exceptional circumstances.
 RIPA requires that public authorities follow a clear authorisation process prior to using these powers.
-Authorisations granted under Part II of RIPA are subject to all the existing safeguards considered necessary by Parliament to ensure that investigatory powers are exercised compatibly with the ECHR. - 1.1.3 Any potential use of RIPA should be referred to the Monitoring Officer, Sarah Sternberg, for preliminary advice at the earliest possible opportunity.
-Her telephone number is 01246 242414.
-In her absence, advice should be sought from the Governance Team on 01246 217753.
+Authorisations granted under Part II of RIPA are subject to all the existing safeguards considered necessary by Parliament to ensure that investigatory powers are exercised compatibly with the ECHR.

+1.1.3 Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice at the earliest possible opportunity.